 - 48% rent videos.

 - 28% of those that rent videos reported renting once per month or less frequently.

 - The majority of those that rent videos will rent two on each visit.

 - 61% of the sample have a viewing preference of cinema while 27% prefer cable.

 - 53% of the sample think that the price of a ticket is dependent on the movie.

 - 77% of the sample enjoy watching movies in the evening.

 The interviews revealed the distinction between in-home and out-of-home entertainment.
 The behavioral patterns of both markets are different however, many of the targeted audience remains the same.
 There are separations in viewing preferences but it is linked with the affordability of and the proximity to the cinema.
 Both cinema and home entertainment are attempting to increase the value of entertainment and compete with each other.

 The literature reviewed revealed the increase in technology and availability of foreign programs, and the great demand for these goods not only in Jamaica, but also in other countries.
 Many of the sound and visual effects that are created in film, are capable of accurate reproduction only in cinema.
 Cinema is more than merely watching a movie.
 It is a way to bring culturally diverse people together to share a common emotion.

 Cooke, Steven-Anthony, "How Will Cable and Home Video Impact the Motion Picture Industry in Jamaica?"
 (1995).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 119.